pantheon-systems/documentation/source/content/modules.md

 The code for the API module is available within our upstream repositories, in the `modules/pantheon` directory.
 The functionality of this module is provided in three parts: Apache Solr, Pantheon Platform API, and Login.

 ### [Pantheon Platform API](https://github.com/pantheon-systems/drops-7/blob/master/modules/pantheon/pantheon_api/pantheon_api.info)
 This module provides general methods your site needs to access aspects of the internal Pantheon API.
 This is necessary for clearing caches and other common workflows on the platform.
+Currently, there is no API module necessary for Drupal 8.

-Note: Currently, there is no API module available for Drupal 8.
+Note: It is not necessary to use the API module directly.
+Use [Terminus](/terminus/) to interact with your Pantheon site.

 ### [Apache Solr](https://github.com/pantheon-systems/drops-7/tree/master/modules/pantheon/pantheon_apachesolr)
 This module facilitates and debugs communication between Drupal and Pantheon's Apache Solr service, indexing and searching site content.
 For more details, see [Apache Solr on Pantheon](/solr/).